Abedalnabi/react-qustions/Components-lifecycle.md

-- could we send props from child to parent?
+- Could we send props from child to parent?
-- how can we send props from parents to child?
+- How can we send props from parents to child?
-- how can we edit some data(props) we catch in the child component from the parent component and show the modification we made in the parent?
+- How can we edit some data(props) we catch in the child component from the parent component and show the modification we made in the parent?
-- what type of props are in React?
+- What type of props are in React?
   - array
   - object
   - string